Skip to content

 Three Simple Steps to Begin

 • 1.
 Take the 2-minute quiz.
-Answer a few quick questions about your puppy age, breed, and what you are working on.
-You get a personalized program recommendation, no account required, no strings attached.
+Your puppy age, breed, and goals in, a personalized program recommendation out.
+No account needed.
 Start the quiz

 • 2.
 Talk to a real trainer.
 Not a salesperson.
-We walk you through your options, answer every question, and help you pick the right program.
-Consultations are free with zero pressure to enroll.
+Consultations are free, with zero pressure to enroll.
 Schedule a call

 • 3.
 Start training.
-Whether it is your first Pre-School Puppy class, a private lesson, or dropping off for Foundation Camp, your puppy journey starts here.
-Most families see noticeable changes within the first week.
+Pre-School Puppy class, private lesson, or Foundation Camp.
+Most families see changes within the first week.

 THE PAYOFF